DurvalPCN/petrinet-store-model/README.md

 - Batteries, in stock;
 - Hearing aids devices, with sales by demand, i.e., only when a client demands, the store requests to the supplier.

-The store has two employers:
+The store has two employees:

 - Audiologist;
 - Accountant.